number1nub/LASFormatter/README.md

-# LASFormatter
+# LAS Formatter
-Simple utility for converting text files to a standard format
+Simple utility for converting text files to a standardized format